 There are times with your hive that you might want to use a queen excluder.
 I’ll say this upfront, if you prefer to go with natural beekeeping, then you probably will not need this.

 However, if you don’t, then you might want it.
 Basically, it is a personal preference.
 An example of when you might want to use one is when you place a queen excluder above where the queen lays her brood to keep her from laying her eggs in the honey supers.

 So the point behind this is that the grated excluder is placed where ever you don’t want the queen to go.
 The slots are small enough that the worker bees can still fit through the slots.

 However, the queen cannot.
-So she is forced to stay below where the excluder is.
-Another example of when you’d use one is when you are moving your bees to a new location.
+She is forced to stay below where the excluder is.
+You can also use it when you are moving your bees to a new location.
 You place a queen excluder in front of the hive door so the queen can’t leave.
 This gives your bees a great chance at sticking around.

 But as mentioned, not everyone uses these tools.
 So you’ll need to decide which type of beekeeping you’d like to practice in order to decide if you need this tool or not.

 Marking your queen will be very helpful when you are just getting started.
 She can be hard to find at times.